Easoncyx/vqm_challenge/README.md

 After taking input videos, your model should output a single result file to the location specified by command line option `resulf_file`.
 You do NOT need to add `txt` extension to the path given by the command line.
 Full output file path will be given by the command line input.

-The result file is **a txt file with only one float point number (MOS instead of DMOS) ranging from 0 to 100 in a single line**.
+The result file is **a txt file with only one float point number (MOS instead of DMOS) ranging from 0 to 100 (or 0 to 10) in a single line**.
 The number should represent your model's prediction of the input video quality.